- July 7, 2021

 Junkyards are for people who like the outdoors.
 It is not your typical office job.
 However, you could make yourself an office but you have to build it.
 That can take years organizing a gig.

 The main thing is to never give up.
 If you are not selling it is because you are not showing your product online.
 Remember that it takes time to build an online business, Waiting could be the hardest part.
-I always suggest starting your gig online first and then open the location.
+I always suggest starting your gig online first and then open the new junk yards near me location.
 Getting the customer is important as well.